Snap! B2B iPhone Apps! Part II

 ExactTarget was the first ESP to create an iPhone app, way back in May of 2009.
 It is a free extension for any of ExactTarget’s customers, and allows Marketers mobile access to their account, giving them the power to pause or resume an email campaign in progress; view programmed sends in either a calender or list view; and access campaign dashboards.
 It requires iPHone OS 2.0 or later.
 At the time of this blogpost, only 54 people have rated this app in the AppStore but 19 have given it all five stars of the rating system; of the seven written user reviews, only one was critical.
 ExactTarget has about 8,000 customers of its full-fledged app; in the B2B world this is a healthy number, especially considering they have a pedigree list of global brands as these customers.
 So all in all, not having many downloads or reviews is not a bad thing, considering the small pool of users to begin with.

-Constant Contact, the popular ESP for small businesses, has come out with Constant Contact QuickView.
-This free app allows Marketers (and hypothetically salespeople) who subscribe to Constant Contact mobile contact management capabilities; they can remotely add new contacts to any existing account list.
+Constant Contact, the popular ESP for small businesses, has come out with a free app that allows Marketers (and hypothetically salespeople) who subscribe to Constant Contact mobile contact management capabilities; they can remotely add new contacts to any existing account list.
 Additonally they can view, edit and search through contact lists, generate new contact lists, and create list segment based on a variety of categories.
 Updated in November of 2009, the current version requires iPhone OS 2.2.1 or later.
-In an interview last year with Len Bruskiewitz (@lbruskiewitz), Senior Director, Partner Programs, it was reported that there have been “thousands of downloads” of this app (and at the time of this blogpost, there have been 173 ratings and 23 user reviews in the AppStore.
+In an interview last year by TMC with Len Bruskiewitz (@lbruskiewitz), Senior Director, Partner Programs, it was reported that there have been “thousands of downloads” of this app (and at the time of this blogpost, there have been 173 ratings and 23 user reviews in the AppStore.
 Since the app is free and use of it comes at no additional subscription cost, it is not hard to believe that there have been so many downloads.

 Omniture has had an iPhone app since late 2008 and is free to their subscribers.
 First released in spring of 2008 and currently compatible with iPhone OS 3.0, it allows access to your SiteCatalyst reports, bookmarks and dashboards.
 Of all the apps found for this blog, this surprised The Marketing Consigliere the most because (as of the date of this blog post) it had a decent amount of user ratings (230) but 109, or almost half of them, were only one star out of five.
 Of the written reviews, only a couple revealed operating glitches; the major complaint was that the app did not do enough for the user – that is, provided the raw data they wanted instead of basic dashboard graphs.
 Most likely this is due to the user being more of an IT or Web Analytics professional rather than a pure marketing person, hence a technical “power user” looking to so some great mental number crunching.